Best Jump Starter of 2021

 If you frequently need portable power for your devices while traveling and only occasionally require a boost in emergencies, then you'll find a friend with the GOOLOO GP2000 will impress with its high capacity lithium-ion battery and abundance of charge ports.
 This model comes with a 73Ah lithium-ion battery that is capable of delivering up to 2000 peak amps when jumping a car.
 Though the unit struggles to boost larger batteries, we found that it is capable of handling up to eight consecutive boosts on a 2.5-liter engine before needing another charge; however, what this model really excelled at was charging electronics via its USB ports.
 In testing, we found that when using the 5V USB port, we could fully charge an iPhone up to 15 times without needing to plug in the power pack.
 A USB-C port for input/output was a nice feature that added to the charging versatility of this unit.

 While it's great for powering accessories on-the-go, we were a little underwhelmed by how it performed as a booster pack.
 It is fully capable of bringing mid-size batteries back to life but doesn't quite have the gusto to manage larger engines and higher cranking amps.
 However, due to the storage potential of its 73Wh battery, this contender will hold a charge for quite a while, allowing you to charge your electronics wherever you go.
 Because of this, we nominated the GOOLOO GP2000 as the best option for powering accessories.

-Similar in design to other models, the Stanley J5C09 is a well-built contender that boasts similar performance at a lower cost.
+Similar in design to other models, the Stanley J5C09 is a well-built contender that boasts much like the performance at a lower cost.
 Rated at 1000 peak amps, it's stout enough to boost batteries large enough to power five-liter diesel engines.
 Additionally, it comes equipped with an air compressor and pressure gauge that allows you to accurately fill tires to the correct PSI.
 There is also a LED flashlight and USB charging port to power accessories.